 1500 Years Ago

-Distant noises vibrated down the passageway to the dead-end chamber where Eldri and Cruba were hiding, and Eldri’s pulse quickened in response, though Cruba appeared to take no notice.
-It didn’t make sense to Eldri that they were hiding in a place from which there was no other possible escape, but he had to trust Cruba.
+Distant noises vibrated down the passageway to the dead-end chamber where Eldri and Cruba hid, and Eldri’s pulse quickened in response, though Cruba appeared to take no notice.
+It didn’t make sense to Eldri that they were hiding in a place from which there was no other possible escape, but he had no choice but to trust Cruba.
 She had surely done this before, sneaking other people out of the gods’ dominion to freedom in the mythical land across the sea.

 Scrabbling, as of claws upon stone, penetrated the darkness like pinprick stars in the ebony night, and Eldri heard Cruba sit up in sudden alertness.
 The scrabbling retreated.
 Then a roar, far too familiar to Eldri’s ears, rent the cloth of the darkness asunder; he clapped his hands to his ears and rolled upon the floor, crying for mercy.